 Use cairo for an anti-aliasing trick

 Here a clever method is demonstrated to get edge-anti-aliasing for textured single quads or rectangles.
 The computational costs are negligible compared to usual multi- or super-sample based anti-aliasing.
-The demonstrated technique needs OpenGL-hardware, which is capable of texture-mapping though.
-The main idea is to leverage the texture-filtering functions available on OpenGL-cards to do some filtering for us on a cleverly modified texture-image.
-The edges of an image have to be trimmed slightly for this to take effect.
-The cairo-API offers the right means to easily trim an image in advance before uploading it to the OpenGL-card as texture-object.
+The demonstrated technique needs OpenGL-hardware, which is capable of texture-mapping, multi-texturing and executing fragment-shaders.
+The main idea is to leverage the texture-filtering functions available on OpenGL-cards to do some filtering for us on a cleverly modified texture-image trimmed with a second texture-image acting as a mask or stencil.
+The cairo-API offers the right means to easily create this trimming mask texture.
 Thanks to cairo it is also very simple to add nicely rounded corners to the texture image to further improve the smooth look of the final object on screen.
+The fragment-shader is used to do the actual masking out operation of the two texture-images.

-You can check it out the sources via git, like this...
+You can check it out the sources via bazaar, like this...

 Once successfully compiled it will look like this when running...

-The above image is a link to an ogg/theora video, which is 1.4 MBytes in size.
+The above image is a link to an ogg/theora video, which is 10.4 MBytes in size.
 You can quit the program with the q- or esc-key and space toggles between pause and animation.
+The scroll-wheel on the mouse controls a parameter feed to the image-filter shaders in realtime.
 If you have questions, suggestions or patches regarding this program, feel free to send them to me (macslow@bangang.de).

 Further reading